Jean Pyerre

-Jean Pyerre Casagrande Silveira Correa (born 7 May 1998), known as Jean Pyerre, is a former Brazilian footballer who played as an attacking midfielder.
+Jean Pyerre Casagrande Silveira Correa (born 7 May 1998), known as Jean Pyerre, is a Brazilian professional footballer who plays as an attacking midfielder for Ituano.

 Club career

 Grêmio

 Jean Pyerre is a youth exponent from Grêmio.
 He made his league debut on 13 August 2017, against Botafogo in a 1–0 away loss.
 He replaced Lincoln after 82 minutes.

 Loan to Giresunspor

 On 30 January 2022, Jean Pyerre was loaned to Süper Lig club Giresunspor.
 Shortly after passing medical examinations at his new club, it was identified that Pyerre had testicular cancer and he subsequently returned to Brazil.